ahmadh19/AGP_WA_Summer17/README.md

 After following the directions for checking out the project, you're ready to get set up within Eclipse:

 1. Expand the project.
 You should see a typical Web Application projecjt folder.
 You'll see greater than marks and question marks on folders/files that were added.
-2. Ignore files that shouldn't be part of the shared repository because they're specific to you.
+2. Ignore files that shouldn't be part of the shared repository because they're specific to you --> This may not be an issue for you, if I have the `.gitignore` file set up appropriately
     * Right-click on the following files/directories and select "Team" --> "Ignore": `.classpath` `.project` `.settings`
 3. Right-click on the project, go to [Maven](https://maven.apache.org/), then select "Update Project".
 Click ok to update the project.
 4. Right-click on the project, go to "Run As" and select "Run on Server" and run on the server as usual.